-James Montgomery enters his third season at Sacramento State.
-Montgomery will coach the team's running backs in 2016 after serving as an offensive assistant the past two years.
+James Montgomery completed his third season at Sacramento State in 2016.
+Montgomery took over as the team's running backs in 2016 after serving as an offensive assistant the past two years.

 During his first season with the Hornets, Sacramento State set numerous offensive school records.
 The team broke are tied nine marks, including points (458), points per game (38.2), touchdowns (60) and yards (5,780).
 As an assistant coach on the offensive line, he helped mentor Aleksandar Milanovic and Derek Nielsen to all-Big Sky third team honors.